briangan/queens_blood_by_fan/README.md

 ## User Interactions
 * action streaming - broadcast
+  [x] broadcast to the other player
+  [ ] move broadcast to background job

 ## Game Play
 * While watching opponent's making a move, disable any action by this player.